Dukh-i-zhizniki in America

 Nevertheless, the construction was progressing without a let up and the by-laws were being readied for approval.
 In February of 1933 it was nearing completion and Sunday the 26th of February was designated as the day of dedication.
 It was decreed that the first day of the assemblage was to be attended by the membership and their families only.

 The appointed day turned out to he one of those beautiful, pre-spring February days that Southern California is noted for.
 The day was warm.
-The sun was shining brightly as each individual congregation assembled at their old premises; The Selimskaia on S. Pecan St. The Ol'shanskaia in the rear building on S. Utah St. and the Karmalinovskaia on E. Third St. directly across the street from the new project.
+The sun was shining brightly as each individual congregation assembled at their old premises; The Selimskaia on 357 S. Pecan St. The Ol'shanskaia (Zekhrap, Zagrap) in the rear alley building on 114 S. Utah St. and the Karmalinovskaia on 1750 E. Third St. directly across the street from the new project.
+The Ol'shanskaia (Zekhrap, Zagrap) building became molodoi sobranie — the young people's meeting ("young church").

 Each group was to regulate their departure so as to arrive at the new church building at eleven o'clock sharp.
 Saying their final prayers at the old locations, each group marched [PAGE 105] through the middle of the streets with their respective presbyters in the lead holding the Opened Bible in their hands while the choir was singing the designated psalm (Psalm 121 "I rejoiced when they said unto me: 'Let us go unto the house of the Lord'.")